 An investment in Equity Shares involves a high degree of risk.
-You should carefully consider all the information in this Draft Red Herring Prospectus, including the risks and uncertainties described below, before making an investment in our Equity Shares.
+You should carefully consider all the information in this Red Herring Prospectus, including the risks and uncertainties described below, before making an investment in our Equity Shares.
 The risks described below are not the only ones relevant to us or our Equity Shares, the industry in which we operate in or to India.
 Additional risks and uncertainties, not presently known to us or that we currently deem immaterial may also impair our business, results of operations, cash flows and financial condition.
 If any of the following risks, or other risks that are not currently known or are now deemed immaterial, actually occur, our business, results of operations, cash flows and financial condition could suffer, the price of our Equity Shares could decline, and you may lose all or part of your investment.
 Unless specified in the relevant risk factor below, we are not in a position to quantify the financial implication of any of the risks mentioned below.
-To obtain a more detailed understanding of our business and operations, prospective investors should read this section in conjunction with "Our Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 129 and 262, respectively, as well as the other financial and statistical information contained in this Draft Red Herring Prospectus.
+To obtain a more detailed understanding of our business and operations, prospective investors should read this section in conjunction with "Our Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 130 and 268, respectively, as well as the other financial and statistical information contained in this Red Herring Prospectus.
 In making an investment decision, prospective investors must rely on their own examination of us and the terms of the Offer including the merits and risks involved.
 You should consult your tax, financial and legal advisors about particular consequences to you of an investment in the Offer.

 Prospective investors should pay particular attention to the fact that we were incorporated under the laws of India and are subject to a legal and regulatory environment which may differ in certain respects from that of other countries.
-This Draft Red Herring Prospectus also contains forward-looking statements that involve risks, assumptions, estimates and uncertainties.
-Our actual results could differ from those anticipated in these forward-looking statements as a result of certain factors, including the considerations described below and elsewhere in this Draft Red Herring Prospectus.
+This Red Herring Prospectus also contains forward-looking statements that involve risks, assumptions, estimates and uncertainties.
+Our actual results could differ from those anticipated in these forward-looking statements as a result of certain factors, including the considerations described below and elsewhere in this Red Herring Prospectus.
 See "Forward-Looking Statements" on page 21.

-Our financial information for the Fiscals 2020, 2019 and 2018 included in this Draft Red Herring Prospectus, are prepared under Ind AS.
-References to "Restated Financial Statements" are to our restated, consolidated financial information for the Fiscals 2020, 2019 and 2018.
-Unless stated or the context requires otherwise, the financial information used in this section is derived from the Restated Financial Statements on page 205.
-For a discussion of our results of operations, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" on page 262.
+Our financial information for the for the six months period ended September 30, 2020, September 30, 2019 and for the Fiscal 2020, 2019 and 2018 included in this Red Herring Prospectus, are prepared under Ind AS.
+References to "Restated Financial Statements" are to our restated, financial information for the six months period ended September 30, 2020, September 30, 2019 and for the Fiscal 2020, 2019 and 2018.
+Unless stated or the context requires otherwise, the financial information used in this section is derived from the Restated Financial Statements beginning from page 206.
+For a discussion of our results of operations, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" on page 268.